Ranjit Singh: Governance

 Ranjit Singh allowed men from different religions and races to serve in his army and his government in various positions of authority.
 His army included a few Europeans, such as the Frenchman Jean-François Allard, and Italian Jewish Jean-Baptiste Ventura though Singh maintained a policy of refraining from recruiting Britons into his service, aware of British designs on the Indian subcontinent.
 Despite his recruitment policies, he did maintain a diplomatic channel with the British; in 1828, he sent gifts to George IV and in 1831, he sent a mission to Simla to confer with the British Governor General, William Bentinck, which was followed by the Ropar Meeting; while in 1838, he cooperated with them in removing the hostile emir in Afghanistan.

 Religious policies

 In 1835, Maharaja Ranjit Singh donated 1 tonne of gold for plating the Kashi Vishwanath Temple's dome.

 As consistent with many Punjabis of that time, Ranjit Singh was a secular king and followed the Sikh path.
 His policies were based on respect for all communities: Hindu, Sikh and Muslim.
-A devoted Sikh, Ranjit Singh restored and built historic Sikh Gurdwaras – most famously, the Harmandir Sahib, and used to celebrate his victories by offering thanks at the Harmandir.
+A devoted Sikh, Ranjit Singh restored and built historic Sikh Gurdwaras — most famously, the Harmandir Sahib, and used to celebrate his victories by offering thanks at the Harmandir.
 He also joined the Hindus in their temples out of respect for their sentiments.
 The veneration of cows was promoted and cow slaughter was punishable by death under his rule.
 He ordered his soldiers to neither loot nor molest civilians.

+He did prioritise Sikhism, proof of this being that people who converted to Sikhism were given Jagirs and were more likely to get high positions, which is why many started wearing turbans and growing out their beards and moustaches.
+It was recorded in the Umdat-I-Tawarikh that a young Brahmin asked Ranjit Singh for a Jagir, he had replied that he was only receive it if he became a Khalsa- the fathers boy, a Pandit, wept but the boy became a Khalsa and was received with a plume, 200 rupees and a Jagir.
+Every official letter started with 'Akal Sahai', 'Sriakalji' or 'Ik Onkar'.
+The Jagir of Gurudwara Janam Asthan in Nankana Sahib dwarfed all other religious Jagirs, it was around 16,000 acres.